Arithmetic geometry of toric varieties. Metrics, measures and heights: Fans and toric varieties

 for the saturated semigroup of its lattice points.
 We consider the {semigroup algebra} \nomenclature[aKsg1]{$K[M_\sigma]$}{semigroup $K$-algebra of a cone} \nomenclature[g22a]{$\chi^m$}{character of $\T$}

-of formal finite sums of elements of $M_\sigma$ with the natural ring structure.
+of formal finite sums of elements of $M_\sigma$, with the natural ring structure.
 It is an integrally closed domain of Krull dimension $n$.
-We set $X_\sigma=\Spec(K[M_\sigma])$ for the associated {affine toric variety}. \nomenclature[aX11]{$X_\sigma$}{affine toric variety} If $\tau$ is a face of $\sigma$ we have that $K[M_\tau]$ is a localization of $K[M_\sigma]$.
+We set $X_\sigma=\Spec(K[M_\sigma])$ for the associated {affine toric variety}. \nomenclature[aX11]{$X_\sigma$}{affine toric variety} If $\tau$ is a face of $\sigma$, then $K[M_\tau]$ is a localization of $K[M_\sigma]$.
 Hence there is an inclusion of open sets

 For $\sigma, \sigma'\in\Sigma$, the affine toric varieties $X_\sigma$, $X_{\sigma'}$ glue together through the open subset $X_{\sigma \cap \sigma'}$ corresponding to their common face.
 Thus these affine varieties glue together to form the {toric variety} This is a normal variety over $K$ of dimension $n$.
 When we need to specify the field of definition we will denote it as $X_{\Sigma ,K}$.
 We denote by $\mathcal{O}_{X_{\Sigma }}$ \nomenclature[aOX1]{$\mathcal{O}_{X}$}{sheaf of algebraic functions of a scheme} its structural sheaf and by $\mathcal{K}_{X_{\Sigma }}$ \nomenclature[aKX]{$\mathcal{K}_{X}$}{sheaf of rational functions of a scheme} its sheaf of rational functions.
 The open subsets $X_{\sigma }\subset X_{\Sigma }$ may be denoted by $X_{\Sigma ,\sigma }$ when we want to include the ambient toric variety in the notation.